weiwei/weiwei.github.io/content/posts/2021-learning-rust-01.en.md

 }
 ```

-With Spanish, considering upper case, that char list will be long, but the result code appears to be 10 to 20 times faster than the previous implementation.
+The result code appears to be 10 to 20 times faster than the previous implementation.
 I don't know why.

 Another implementation could be using equals test: